Updated 5th February 2026

 You will have pastry leftover after making your pie.
 Don’t chuck it away, maybe make some jam tarts or a little fruit pie or line another dish to slip into the freezer.

 Individual lemon meringue pies would look amazing!
-And to make them look extra fancy you could pipe the meringue on top.
+To make them look extra fancy, maybe pipe the meringue on top.
 Lightly buttered muffin tins or tiny flan dishes would be the ideal thing to use.
 Method and oven temp would be the same, you would just need to adjust the cooking time accordingly.

 Thanks as always for taking the time to check out the things I share.
 It means so much.
 I do hope that you love this recipe for lemon meringue pie as much as I do, and you enjoy making and sharing it with your special people.